 If you love to exercise, don't ditch the sports drink just yet.
 The Mayo Clinic recommends certain sports drinks over water, but not all of these beverages are created equal.
 Sodium, sugar, and potassium all play important roles in this beverage.
 Make sure your preferred drink doesn't exceed 450 milligrams of sodium, 30 grams of sugar, and 225 milligrams of potassium in a 24-ounce bottle.

 High Fructose Smoothies

 Smoothies can do some wonders for any eating plan, especially if you want to sneak in some extra nutrients into your diet.
 While your custom smoothies can help you live a healthier lifestyle, not all smoothies can claim to boost your health.
-High fructose smoothies pack in more sugar than needed due to high fruit content can pack on some unnecessary weight compared to a smoothie that mixes vegetables, fruits, and more together.
+High fructose smoothies pack in more sugar than needed due to high fruit content which can pack on some unnecessary weight compared to a smoothie that mixes vegetables, fruits, and healthier ingredients together.

 These high fructose smoothies can do even more damage if they replace an entire meal, delivering poor, unbalanced nutrition.
 By triple-checking what goes into each drink, you can avoid any long-term negative effects of the beverage and stick to the nutritional straight and narrow.